 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.
 As with other Country Notes, this section does not provide any form of guidance or advice on tax law, and readers should not rely on this Note when making tax-related decisions.

 The Tax Code of the Russian Federation provides that certain types of income shall not be included in the tax base of NCOs for the purpose of determining profits tax (Tax Code Article 251(2)).
 Such income is defined as “receipts for designated purposes” (“целевые поступления”).
 In order for this tax benefit to apply, the NCO is “required to maintain separate accounting” for its taxable and non-taxable income and expenditures.

 Article 251(2)(1) of the Tax Code specifically lists donations as one type of “receipts for designated purposes.”
 The Article does not otherwise define the term “donations,” referring instead to its recognition under, and conformity with, Russia’s civil legislation.
 Therefore, income must conform to the definition of “donation” under Article 572 of the Civil Code and as elaborated in related laws, in order to be non-taxable on this basis.
 The interplay among the Tax Code, the Civil Code, and other civil legislation creates a number of uncertainties in the tax treatment of donations in Russia.
-The determination of whether income is a non-taxable donation will ultimately depend upon a number of considerations, including the purpose of the donation and its use by the recipient organization.
+The determination of whether income is a non-taxable donation will ultimately depend on a number of considerations, including the purpose of the donation and its use by the recipient organization.

 In order to be recognized as a donation, income must be provided on a gratuitous basis for a designated purpose for the “maintenance of NCOs” and for “implementation of their statutory activities,” and the NCO must use the income for the designated purpose.
 An NCO that receives a donation must maintain a separate accounting of the donation’s income and expenditures in order to receive this tax benefit.

 Although in-kind contributions (services) are not donations, NCOs do not have to pay profit tax on them (Tax Code Article 251.2.1).